+The New England Journal of Medicine recently featured a 69-year-old male truck driver who suffers from premature aging.
+Lots of studies warn against the impact of sun damage, but what makes this one so interesting is the strange before/after effect particular to the subject.
 The 69-year-old truck driver was exposed to sun far more on the left side of his face, where the damage is accelerated compared to the right side of his face.
 For 28 years, the man was hit with ultraviolet A (UVA) damage through the window of his truck.
-Although ultraviolet B (UVB) rays can lead to skin damage, UVA rays have been more associated with cases of skin cancer .
+Although ultraviolet B (UVB) rays can lead to skin damage, UVA rays have been more associated with cases of skin cancer Skin changes in the elderly people--how strong is the influence of the UV radiation on skin aging?
+Situm, M., Buljan, M., Cavka, V., et al. Department of Dermatology and Venereology, University Hospital Sestre Milosrdnice, Zagreb, Croatia.
+Collegium Antropologicum, 2010 Apr;34 Suppl 2:9-13 .
 The man was advised to use sunscreen and other topical agents after the study.

 It's Always Sunny — Why It Matters